dreamportdev/Osdev-Notes/05_Scheduling/04_Locks.md

 Imagine we have a shared resource that can be accessed at a specific address.
 This resource could be anything from MMIO, a buffer or some variable, the important part is that multiple threads *can* access it at the same time.

-For our example we're going to say this resouce is a NS16550 uart at address `0xDEAD'BEEF`.
+For our example we're going to say this resource is a NS16550 uart at address `0xDEAD'BEEF`.
 If not familiar with this type of uart device, it's the de facto standard for serial devices.
 The COM ports on x86 use one of these, as do many other platforms.

 The key things to know are that if we write a byte at that address, it will be sent over the serial port to whatever is on the other end.
 So if to send a message, we must send it one character at a time, at the address specified (`0xDEADBEEF`).